cholcombe973/gluster-charm/README.md

 their respective base names.
 Example usage is shown here:
 [Docs](https://gluster.readthedocs.io/en/latest/Administrator%20Guide/GlusterFS%20Coreutils/)

+## Filesystem Support:
+The charm supports several filesystems currently.
+Btrfs, Ext4, Xfs and ZFS.
+The default filesystem can be set in the config.yaml.
+The charm currently defaults to XFS but ZFS would likely be a safe choice and enable advanced functionality such as bcache backed gluster bricks.

 ## Notes:
 If you're using containers to test Gluster you might need to edit /etc/default/lxc-net